MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-azure-cli.md

 [!INCLUDE [interactive-login](includes/interactive-login.md)]

-There are ways to sign in non-interactively, which are covered in detail in [Log in with Azure CLI 2.0](authenticate-azure-cli.md).
+There are ways to sign in non-interactively, which are covered in detail in [Sign in with Azure CLI 2.0](authenticate-azure-cli.md).

 ## Common commands